 Example: change the same XML tag in a layout

-Your PR changes the behaviour of the Phone field to Edit:
+Your PR changes the behavior of the Phone field to Edit:

 In the meantime, a teammate has merged a change that makes the Phone field Required.